el-cornetillo/senti-py/README.md

 Author : Elliot Hofman

 This is a package to perform sentiment analysis in spanish.
+It's built on top of scikit-learn and NLTK.
+Marisa-trie is used to make the final trained model.pkl memory-efficient ( from 150Ko to 28Ko!)

+## INSTALLATION

+It's as simple as :

+1/ Open terminal

+2/ Run 'pip install spanish_sentiment_analysis'

+## USAGE

+See the demo_classifier.ipynb notebook to see how to use the classifier.

 ## THE DATA

 The model is fed data crawled from various websites :
+Trip Advisor
+PedidosYa
+Apestan
+QuejasOnline
+MercadoLibre
+SensaCine
+OpenCine
+TASS
+Twitter
-Trip Advisor, PedidosYa, Apestan, QuejasOnline, MercadoLibre, SensaCine, OpenCine, TASS, Twitter (See the files under /crawlers if interested)
+(See the files under /crawlers if interested)
+This represents roughly 1M samples.

 ## THE MODEL

-The model is a pipeline that includes :
+The model is a simple pipeline that includes :

 - A vectorizer : go from the text/string representation of the comment to a vectorized representation.
 				This is done with a TfIdfVectorizer
 - A feature Selector : The vectorizer will output a n_samples*n_features very sparse matrix (scipy sparse 					matrices are already used by the sklean algorithm).
 This will reduce the number n_features, 				checking weather a feature is relevant or not.
 - A classifier : The model used is a Multinomial Naive Bayes, which performs really well for text classification.

-The parameters and hyper-parameters of this pipeline are found by the use of a GridSearch K - cross validation with K = 3
+The parameters and hyper-parameters of this pipeline are found by the use of a GridSearch K - cross validation with K = 10

 ## THE PREPROCESSING